 The production and composition of Inconel 625 depend on the required specifications of the material.
 For instance, a standard AMS 5666 or UNS N06625 variant of Inconel 625 may contain 58% nickel, 22% chromium, and 3.5% niobium.

 Heat treatment of alloys is necessary to increase material toughness.
 In the case of Inconel 625, the following treatments may be applied:

 Forging Inconel 625 requires a furnace temperature of 1010-1150°C. Going below this range may cause stiffness, requiring the need to reheat the material.

-Owing to its high corrosion resistance, Inconel 625 is useful for applications underwater.
-The material is used for propeller blades for boats, mooring lines to secure ships and similar vessels, accessories and fixtures for submarines, and parts for oceanographic equipment.
+Owing to its high corrosion resistance-- especially pitting and crevice resistance, Inconel 625 is an ideal for high saline, underwater applications.
+The material is used as propeller blades for boats, mooring lines to secure ships and similar vessels, accessories and fixtures for submarines, and parts for oceanographic equipment.

 The superalloy has also found its way into the aircraft industry, particularly for exhaust equipment, fuel lines, heat exchanger casings, and rocket components.
 This is because Inconel 625 works well even in extreme temperatures under high stress.

 Its strength as well as its resistance to corrosion and stress make Inconel 625 a suitable component of nuclear reactors, particularly in the control rod and reactor core.
 Nuclear systems also generally involve high temperatures beyond 650°C, in which the strength of Inconel 625 can withstand.

 Because the alloy is conveniently fabricable and resistant to heat and corrosion, it is a useful ingredient in the production of manufacturing equipment such as vessels, heat exchangers, valves, and fluid distribution systems.
 Its excellent weldability also makes it a suitable component for pipes and tubes used in manufacturing plants.